★ Best Pokemon Tier List

 |

-If you've earned enough coins in the Gaming Corner found in Celadon City, you can purchase any of the Pokemon above aside from the version exclusives.
+If you've earned enough coins in the Game Corner found in Celadon City, you can purchase any of the Pokemon above aside from the version exclusives.
 You can save your game in front of the Prize Redemption Counter and reset it to hopefully get that rare Abra!

 Eevee